 Some of my friends associate romance with chores.
 Things like getting cups of tea or doing housework.
 For me, this is not romance.
 Romance is passionate and thoughtful.
 It could be a flower on a desk, a prying kiss, or a memory to treasure when you need to be tenacious.
-Romance can be free and completely disconnected from materiality.
+Romance can be free and wholly disconnected from materiality.
 It can also be a grand gesture, but not everything of meaning is a grand gesture.
-I couldn’t exist in reality without romance.
+I couldn’t exist in a reality without romance.

 But what does romance mean to others?
-For some, it is traditional, bound in the history of the word.
+For some, it is traditional, bound in the word’s history.
 Originally of Latin origin, ‘romanicus’.
 It was often associated with chivalry.
 Chivalry originated in Knighthood and was a social code for how to behave.
 It was not to do with love.
 The modern-day version of chivalry would be to hold a door open for someone.
 Recently a man did this for me.
 I said thank you.
 It was in a work environment.
 He then looked at me and apologised.
 I know you can open your own door he says.
 I respond with mmm…as I am not sure what to say.
 I don’t know him well.
 He then tells me he’s old-fashioned and doesn’t know what to call himself anymore.
 He suggests he’s a ‘doorman’.
 It makes me laugh.
 He looks embarrassed.
 I shouldn’t have laughed.
 And at that moment, I thought to call him a gentleman, but I didn’t.
 I just kept quiet.
 We live in confusing times.
 Chivalry still exists today, but the narrative around romance has largely moved away from it.

 Romance can also be symbolic; this is both historical and modern.
 The Roman myth of Vertumnus and Belides has us associate daisies with romance.
 Vertumnus, god of seasons, pursued nymph Belides continuously, so enamoured was he.
 To escape his affections, she turned herself into a daisy.
 Forever immortalised as a symbol of romance.
-And then today, we, too have our own symbols.
+And then today, we, too, have our own symbols.
 Things that we consider significant.

 A romantic recollection